kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-hafencity.md

 {{< image src="district/hafencity-24" alt="Elbbrücken" width="1000" >}}

-I followed the bypass _Versmannstraße_ to the _Elbbrücken_ and then turned around.
-Also there will be built, the _Quatier Elbbrücken_ will fill the whole _Fleetinsel_ once.
-In the park _Baakenhöft_ there is a viewing platform, from which one can observe the construction in the _Baakenhafen_.
+The _Quatier Elbbrücken_ will fill the whole _Fleetinsel_ soon.
+In the park _Baakenhöft_ is a viewing platform, from which one can observe the construction in the _Baakenhafen_.

 {{< image src="district/hafencity-29" alt="Viewing platform" width="1000" height="1334" >}}

 {{< image src="district/hafencity-20" alt="Baakenhafen" width="1000" height="1334" caption="The big construction site at Baakenhafen.
-From 2015/2016, a large number of new apartments will be built here." >}}
+From 2015/2016 ongoing, a large number of new apartments will be built in this area." >}}

 {{< image src="district/hafencity-19" alt="Baakenhafen" width="1000" >}}